devslovecoffee/devs-love-coffee/src/content/blog/bento-layouts-tilt-me.md

 ## The End

 Thank you for diving into this quick tutorial.
-Now that you are a cool kid, tweet (X?) me your creative Bento grid designs <a class="external" href="https://x.com/devslovecoffee" target="_blank">@devslovecoffee</a>.
+Now that you are a cool kid, tweet (X?) me your creative Bento grid designs <a class="external-link" href="https://x.com/devslovecoffee" target="_blank">@devslovecoffee</a>.

 Explore my other posts and projects for more creative web design ideas ☕.